Being diagnosed with Lymphoma - stories from real people

 What helped when you were diagnosed with lymphoma?

-- Christina, diagnosed with non-Hodgkin lymphoma
+Megan, diagnosed with Hodgkin lymphoma

 "I felt scared.
 I didn’t know what was coming and I felt a bit lost as well.
 Macmillan were there for me from the start."

-- Megan, diagnosed with Hodgkin lymphoma
+Toby, diagnosed with Hodgkin lymphoma

 "Alison was my Macmillan nurse.
 She sat with me as I was being diagnosed and made sure I had somewhere to sit while waiting for family to arrive.
-Alison was always available to be an extra friendly smile when I entered the waiting room."
+Alison was always available to be friendly smile when I entered the waiting room."